Parth515/Parth515/README.md

 - 🐳 **DevOps**: Docker, GitHub Actions (learning CI/CD)
 - 🛠️ **Others**: Ubuntu, Raspberry Pi, Arduino

-## 📚 2025 Goals

-- ✅ Complete and open-source thesis work
-- 🚀 Join an AI/Robotics team in industry
-- 🧠 Contribute to ROS2 or PyTorch open-source projects
-- 📦 Build a modular robotics platform with CI/CD integration

 ---

 _“Robots that learn and adapt in real-time—that’s the future I’m building for.”_